 During the final organization meeting of the Indiana Association of Highway and Municipal Contractors (now called Indiana Constructors, Inc.), highway contractors from around Indiana met to approve the association's bylaws, appoint directors and find an executive secretary for the organization.

+The great Depression caused a major riff in the Indiana history timeline.
 To combat unemployment during the Great Depression, President Roosevelt's New Deal included programs to improve America's roads and bridges.
 The National Industrial Recovery Act provided the Indiana State Highway Commission $10.2 million in 1933, and immediately, the state announced a $1 million road widening program meant to employ 10,000 people.
 In 1935, the Works Progress Administration provided Indiana with $10 million for highway and grade separation work, and the Indiana Highway Commissioner recommended a 10-year project dedicated to making well-traveled roads safer.
 (The Indiana Album/Heslar Naval Armory Collection)

 Because of World War II, contractors back home had to adapt to gas rationing, tire conservation, wage freezes, price controls, renegotiation of contracts, labor disputes and more.
 Because of conflict in the Pacific, the Associated General Contractors of America's annual convention was moved from Seattle to Indianapolis.